-During the winter months, when largemouth bass seemingly disappear from Long Island’s fresh waters, chain pickerel supply enjoyable fishing for anglers willing to bear the cold.
+During the off-season in saltwater, I turn my attention to the freshwater ponds to catch bass, trout and occasionally panfish.
+But when largemouth bass seemingly disappear from Long Island’s fresh waters, the ponds’ winter pickerel populations supply enjoyable fishing for anglers willing to bear the cold.

 Pickerel stalk their prey from behind, waiting for the right moment to strike, which leads to incredibly exciting takes.
 Thanks to a longer growing season, it’s no secret that Long Island waters hold some of the largest pickerel in the state.

 Chain pickerel tend to be at their most aggressive in warm water, patrolling the structure along shorelines and shady overhangs.
+I find the sweet-spot to be around 60 degrees.
 However, they are almost as active in cold water, taking advantage of sluggish baitfish.
-Chain pickerel feed voraciously through the mid-winter, fattening up for the early-spring spawn by gorging themselves on killifish, sunfish, frogs, and even mice.
+Because they remain active almost year-round, chain pickerel feed voraciously through the late-winter, fattening up for the early-spring spawn by gorging themselves on killifish, sunfish, frogs, and even mice.

 If you catch a pickerel, don’t get your fingers too close to its mouth.
 This fish doesn’t just inhale its prey as a bass does; instead, it grabs it with small, needle-sharp teeth.
 If fishing for chain pickerel in cold weather, it’s smart to wear gloves, but avoid handling the fish with a dry glove because this may damage its protective layer of slime.